I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 ...

 ##### Modern Tech
 In 2014 PxWeb was still "modern tech" especially compared to our old  solution.
-Today ASP.NET Web Forms is not so modern, but all of the components the webapplication is depending on has in 2020 been ported to the conform to .NET Standard 2.0 and the next generation PxWeb and PxWebApi application are being developed.
+Today ASP.NET Web Forms is not so modern, but all of the libraries the webapplication is depending on has in 2020 been ported to the conform to .NET Standard 2.0 and the next generation PxWeb and PxWebApi application are being developed.

 ##### Collaboration
-As mentioned we already had close relations with the Nordics NSOs (NSIs?) from working with the CNMM and the .Net components.
+As mentioned we already had close relations with the Nordics NSOs (NSIs?) from working with the CNMM and the .Net libraries.
 We also realised that

 * it's very difficult to create a complete web solution from scratch when you have few developers
 * it's much easier to build and customise something that already exists